Building From Source§

 When you run ./configure python, the script configures a module to support running Python scripts as applications on Unit.
 Available command options:

-Pathname of the python-config script invoked to configure the Python module.
-The default is |
+--config=pathname | Pathname of the python-config script used to set up the resulting module.
+The default is python-config. |

-Custom directory path of the Python runtime library to use with Unit. |
+--lib-path=directory | Custom directory path of the Python runtime library to use with Unit. |

 Note